DBollella/Manager/README.md

 ## How to use it
 On the Login screen enter your e-mail and password.
 If you don't have an account it will create one for you.
 If you used that e-mail before with a different password, it will show an authentication failed error.
 On the Employees screen you can see the Employees you added.
 Click the add button to add a new employee.
 Choose their name, phone and work shift day.

-## How to test it on your phone

-### iPhone
-Download Exponent in the App Store.
-Use this link to run the app.

-### Android
-Download the app on your phone with this link.
-If you get the message "Can't open this file", open it with a third-party file manager like ES File Explorer.
-Click install and open the app from the shortcut created on your phone screen.